tier4/AutowareArchitectureProposal.proj/design/Sensing/Sensing.md

 * **Camera driver**
   * Input:
     * Raw data from camera
-    * Calibration file of the camera that contains intrinsic camera paramter information
+    * Calibration file of the camera that contains intrinsic camera parameter information
   * Output:
     * Image data in `sensor_msgs::Image`.
     * Camera parameter information in`sensor_msgs::CameraInfo`.
-Although `sensor_msgs::CameraInfo` is not direct output from a camera, these information are published should be published with image since it contains essential information for image processing.
+Although `sensor_msgs::CameraInfo` is not direct output from a camera, these information are published with image since it contains essential information for image processing.
 * **GNSS driver**
   * Input: Raw data from GNSS.
 Usually contains latitude and longitude information.
   * Output: Output should be in `sensor_msgs::NavSatFix` which contains calculated latitude and longitude information with addition of satellite fix information.